bhushan/tailwind-mix/README.md

 And you're done!
 Compile everything down with `npm run dev`

-[More information about the Tailwind directives](https://tailwindcss.com/docs/installation#2-add-tailwind-to-your-css) to your Sass/Less/Stylus entry file.)
+[More information about the Tailwind directives](https://tailwindcss.com/docs/installation#2-add-tailwind-to-your-css) to your Sass/Less entry file.